Organ-Quality-Assessment/orqa-image-grading-strapi/README.md

 `docker login lhr.ocir.io`

-username in this format lrrho0j0b1ox/oracleidentitycloudservice/kate.court@ncl.ac.uk password is from the auth token you generated
+Username is in this format `<tenancy-namespace>/<username>`, e.g. `lrrho0j0b1ox/oracleidentitycloudservice/kate.court@ncl.ac.uk`.
+You can find this information in the Tenancy Information page on Oracle.
+Password is the auth token you generated.

-3. build docker image using tag format required br container registry
+3. build docker image using tag format required by container registry

+`docker build -t <region-key>.ocir.io/<tenancy-namespace>/<repo-name>:latest .`

+e.g.
-`docker build -t lhr.ocir.io/lrrho0j0b1ox/orqa-containers/orqa-strapi:latest .`
+`docker build -t lhr.ocir.io/lrrho0j0b1ox/orqa-strapi:latest .`

 4. push to registry

+`docker push <tag>`

+e.g.
-`docker push lhr.ocir.io/lrrho0j0b1ox/orqa-containers/orqa-strapi:latest`
+`docker push lhr.ocir.io/lrrho0j0b1ox/orqa-strapi:latest`

-5. NB: We then had to move to the development compartment as this appeared in root
+5. NB: We then had to move the repo to the development compartment as this appeared in root
 - check on the Oracle cloud whether the container has been pushed to the correct compartment.
 It is easily moved using the UI if not.

-Longer term, look at putting in a github action, this might help: https://github.com/oracle-actions/login-ocir

-Note: the deployment currently relies on creating a 'pre-authenticated request' for the bucket and using this URL as the `bucket_url` in the strapi env's.
-This option is available within the bucket on Oracle.
+  If there is an existing container instance on the cloud linked to the container repository then it can be refreshed to pull the latest changes.

+If not, or you want to make a new one, create the container instance and provide the username and password you used when logging in through docker then make sure that it is inside the same VCN as the other components (the database and the angular client).
+It will also need to be in the subregion A1.
+Provide the environment variables when creating the container including the DATABASE_NAME, DATABASE_USERNAME, DATABASE_PASSWORD, PORT,DATABASE_HOST, API_KEYS and fields for secrets and the api token.
+The database fields can be filled in by checking the details of the sql database on oracle.

 #### Deploying as a docker container in an Oracle Compute instance